GST Registration Govt Fees/Cost in India

 - Supply of crops that farmed from the cultivation of land.

-As per the new Tax Regime, most of the goods and services on which GST Registration Charges/Cost can be imposed have been categorized in four tax slabs, they are 5%, 12%, 18% and 28%.
-And importantly GST rates will not apply on certain products and services, such as fresh meat, chicken, milk, curd, buttermilk, fresh fruits, fish, eggs, jute, vegetables, natural honey, bread, salt, besan, prasad, bindi, judicial papers, handloom, sindoor, newspapers, bone grist, hoof meal, horn meal, palmyra jaggery, horn cores, printed books, bangles, cereal grains hulled, bone meal etc.
+As per the new Tax Regime, The GST Fee Or Charges for Products and Services that can be imposed have been categorized into four tax slabs, they are 5%, 12%, 18%, and 28%.
+And importantly GST rates will not apply to certain products and services, such as fresh meat, chicken, milk, curd, buttermilk, fresh fruits, fish, eggs, jute, vegetables, natural honey, bread, salt, besan, prasad, bindi, judicial papers, handloom, sindoor, newspapers, bone grist, hoof meal, horn meal, palmyra jaggery, horn cores, printed books, bangles, cereal grains hulled, bone meal, etc.

 12% Slabs: Following are some of the products and services that fall under 12% GST rates: Butter, cheese, almonds, animal fat, sewing machine, packaged dry fruits, biodiesel, cell phones, bio-pesticides, air tickets by business class, etc.

-28% Slabs: Following are some of the products and services subject to 28% GST: 5-star hotels, small cars, pan masala, cigarette, personal aircraft, race club betting and gambling, luxury and sin items, high and motorcycles, small cars, consumer durability products like fridge, AC, etc.
+28% Slabs: Following are some of the products and services subject to 28% GST rates: 5-star hotels, small cars, pan masala, cigarettes, personal aircraft, race club betting, and gambling, luxury and sin items, high and motorcycles, small cars, consumer durability products like fridge, AC, etc.

 The new GST Registration Cost or Govt fee in India is NIL, which means there is no need to pay any amount or there is no charge required for GST registration on the official Government portal.

 But note that if you are a Director of a Private Limited Company or LLP or OPC then you must apply for Digital Signature for the GST Registration, so in that situation, you have to bear the cost to obtain the DSC certificate.